valasek/kicoma/README.md

 cd kicoma
 ```

-Install docker and docker compose and run
-`docker-compose up`

 ### Start server locally

 Just rebuild the dev container, app is running on port 8000

+Alternativelly, install docker and docker compose and run `docker-compose up`

 ## Deploy to Hetzner